tochman/the_blue_print/chapters/09-1-build-optimization.md

 4. Monitor for any functionality regressions
 :::

-## Asset Optimization: The Often-Forgotten Performance Win
+## Asset optimization: The often-forgotten performance win

 Images, fonts, and other assets often account for 60-80% of your application's total download size, yet many developers focus only on JavaScript optimization.

-### Image Optimization That Actually Works {.unnumbered .unlisted}
+### Image optimization that actually works {.unnumbered .unlisted}

 Images are usually the easiest place to get dramatic performance improvements with minimal code changes.